-Vectra (Topical Product) or Nexgard (Oral Product) should be used every 30 days to prevent infestation of fleas and ticks, both of which can transmit blood borne parasites to your family.
+Vectra (Topical 30 day Product), Credelio (Oral 30 day Product), or Bravecto (Oral 12 week Product) should be used to prevent infestation of fleas and ticks, both of which can transmit blood borne parasites to your family.
 We recommend treating your home and yard with a Siphotrol brand product if an infestation occurs.

 Microchip Placement: Is recommend to be done at time of spay or neuter but can be done any time.
 This is a great way of getting a lost pet home.
 All shelters and veterinary offices have scanners.
 We use home again microchips.

 Blood Test and ECG: Presurgical and ECG screens are done at time of surgical procedures to assure safe anesthesia.